-Financial assets measured at amortized cost include accounts receivable and bonds held as investments.
+Financial assets measured at amortized cost include accounts receivable.

 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 Capital Assets

 Purchased capital assets are recorded at cost.
 Amortization is provided on a straight-line basis on computers and electronic equipment over an estimated useful life of five years, on a straight-line basis over twenty-five years on the building and on a diminishing balance basis of 20% on furniture.
 Amortization is reported in the Capital Assets Fund.